An Approach to a 'Hard' Jewish Law: Sabbath Observance

-It's as if the coward has a second chance in a simulated area in which he can redeem his failure to 'leap' with a more modest 'step of faith'.
+It's as if the coward has a second chance in a simulated area in which he can redeem his failure to 'leap' by sitting down! (the root meaning of Sabbath/Shabbat is 'sit')

 is from this simulated moral victory that gives us the rest in order